alanng10/class-lang/Info/Article/Word/a.md

 Word "year" has meaning that is date year.

-Word "month" has meaning that is date month.
+Word "mon" has meaning that is date month.

 Word "day" has meaning that is date day of month.